iihatem/knighthacks2025/README.md

 ## Overview

-Aura MM assists lawyers and paralegals with end-to-end case management using a fleet of specialized AI agents.
+Briefly assists lawyers and paralegals with end-to-end case management using a fleet of specialized AI agents.
 From processing evidence and drafting client emails to conducting legal research and scheduling depositions — every sensitive action is routed through an approval workflow before execution.

 ---